 AMER: We next spoke with the HAL 9000 computer, whom we learned one addresses as HAL.
 Good afternoon HAL.
 (How is now shown on screen.)
 How is everything going ?

-This image is a slightly unusual one for Kubrick and how he works as he doesn't often opt for one shot immediately following another with only a slightly tighter frame on the subject.
+Shots 247 and 248 are a slightly unusual sequence of shots for Kubrick and how he works as he doesn't often opt for one shot immediately following another with only a slightly tighter frame on the subject.
 He did the same thing in section two with shots 139 and 140 during Heywood's meeting with the Russians.
 The difference between shots 139 and 140 is that this slight telescoping removed the heads of two women who don't speak during the meeting.
 We still see most of their bodies, their hands in their laps, but not their heads.

 Absurd as this may seem, the bright red chairs in these corresponding shots of the Russian conversation, which so grab attention with their design, the way the back rests of them are shaped reminds of the shape of head rests and that in shot 247 the chairs before HAL have no headrests, when they do have them in shot 226 but not in the reverse shot 227.
 Then again we have the head rests in 231, 232, and 236, as Dave sits down to eat, but the head rests are gone by shot 237 and never appear again in the film.
 There may be a connection to the later, very important story line of Dave leaving behind his helmet and the frightening procedure of thus having to blast his way into the air lock.